MobilityData/gbfs/gbfs.md

 ### system_pricing_plans.json

-Describes pricing for the system. <br/>The following fields are all attributes within the main 'data' object for this feed.
+Describes pricing for the system. <br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---